aimatochysia/qsafevault/README.md

 Components
 - App: Flutter UI and services (vault storage, crypto, sync).
 - Storage: AES‑256‑GCM encrypted vault; atomic writes; backups; optional wrapped key in secure storage.
-- Device identity: Ed25519 key pair generated per device; public key shared to build a trusted peers list.
+- Device identity: Ed25519 key pair generated per device (for local features).
-- Sync: WebRTC data channel with rendezvous signaling via short PIN.
-Offer/Answer are sealed using a key derived from the PIN (Argon2id + AES‑GCM) so the server never sees plaintext SDP.
+- Sync: Stateless, PIN + password‑protected encrypted relay over HTTPS.
+The app encrypts the payload end‑to‑end and sends it in short‑lived chunks via a serverless relay; the relay stores only opaque chunks with a 30–60s TTL and never sees plaintext.

 Data flow
 1) Unlock vault with password (Argon2id -> master key -> decrypt vault)
 2) Optionally store a wrapped fast‑unlock key in platform secure storage
-3) Sync:
+3) Sync (relay):
-   - Host creates a session (PIN) and publishes a sealed offer
+   - Sender chooses a 6‑digit PIN and a transfer password
-   - Join resolves PIN, fetches offer, and publishes sealed answer
+   - App derives a transfer key deterministically from PIN + password and encrypts the vault
-   - Devices authenticate peers by Ed25519 public keys
+   - Encrypted bytes are chunked and POSTed to /api/send with { pin, passwordHash, chunkIndex, totalChunks, data }
-   - Manifest exchange decides whether to send or request vault
+   - Receiver polls GET /api/receive?pin=...&passwordHash=...; chunks are dequeued and assembled
-   - Vault JSON sent over encrypted data channel
+   - Receiver decrypts with the same transfer key and applies the vault

 ---